RodentDataAnalytics/mwm-ml-gen/README.md

 ### Labels

 A complete list of the available labels is shown inside the file *tags_list.m*.
-This file can also be updated with user defined features.
+This file can also be updated with user defined labels.